 Research Proposal Instructions & Guidelines

 The Pennsylvania Soybean Board requests proposals on an annual basis.
-Applications are due by January 20, 2017.
-Funding decisions are typically made in February.
-Successful applicants will be notified of funding status by mid-February.
+Applications are due by November 21, 2023 at 11:00 a.m.
+EST. Funding decisions are typically made in December.
+Successful applicants will be notified of funding status by mid-December.

 A short video providing an overview of your proposal is required along with the full paper proposal.